-- Glory in the morning:
+1- Glory in the morning:

 Do your exercises in the morning before you get into your day.
 By keeping a consistent, committed time for your exercises, you will have a much easier time sticking with the program you select.

-- Keep it real:
+2- Keep it real:

-- Shower time is DO time:
+3- Shower time is DO time:

-- Let the fun keep you going:
+4- Let the fun keep you going:

 When you choose your exercises, select exercises you can connect to.
-It’s no fun to perform sets and reps of exercises you don’t like; it’s a sure fire way to get on the road to failure.
-If by chance it is a great exercise, but just doesn’t resonate with you, repeat a mantra about its benefits while you perform it.
+It’s no fun to perform sets and reps of exercises you don’t like; it’s a surefire way to get on the road to failure.
+If, by chance, it is a great exercise but just doesn’t resonate with you, repeat a mantra about its benefits while you perform it.
 For example, “These leg lifts will help me to walk without pain and will stabilize my fit…They will make my legs look amazing.”

-- Executing more is better:
+5- Executing more is better:

 I give my patients compound moves and exercises to perform so that they can perform multiple muscles and systems simultaneously.
 This saves time and is more efficient.

-- Get past your thoughts:
+6- Get past your thoughts:

 There will always be resistance to exercising.
 To succeed, you need to move past what your brain is telling you and do it anyway.
-Don’t delay, don’t hesitate, don’t make excuses.
+Don’t delay, don’t hesitate, and don’t make excuses.

-- Create a sanctuary:
+7- Create a sanctuary:

-- Exercise with intention:
+8- Exercise with intention:

 Be in the moment when you exercise.
 If you want to make yourself more prone to injury when you think about what could happen or what will happen.
 My patients have been in that situation before.
 When this happens, I ask them why they believe that it happened.
 The typical response is usually the same, “I wasn’t paying attention.”

-- Use failure as your fuel:
+9- Use failure as your fuel:

-- Know Your Purpose and “the purpose”:
+10- Know Your Purpose and “the purpose”:

 I have heard numerous times from patients whose exercise sequence is all over the board with multiple exercises.
-When I ask them specifically why they are doing a particular exercise, they don’t know the answer, or they say, because their trainer told them to.
-Knowing the purpose of why you are exercising and the purpose and result you will receive from doing a exercise will assist you in continuing to exercise.
+When I ask them specifically why they are doing a particular exercise, they don’t know the answer, or they say it because their trainer told them to.
+Knowing the purpose of why you are exercising and the purpose and result you will receive from doing an exercise will assist you in continuing to exercise.
 There is nothing less motivating than doing an exercise without knowing what your end result is going to be.